History of bisexuality: Ancient Japan

 The existence of men having sex with men in Japan has been documented since ancient times.
 There were few laws restricting sexual behaviors in Japan before the early modern period.
 Anal sodomy was prohibited by law in 1872, but the provision was not repealed until seven years later by the Penal Code of 1880 in accordance with the Napoleonic Code.
 Historical practices identified by research as homosexual include shudō (衆 道), wakashudō (若 衆 道) and nanshoku (男 色).

 Several authors have noted a strong historical tradition of open bisexuality and homosexuality among male Buddhist institutions in Japan.
-Genshin, a Tendai priest criticised homosexuality in severe terms, but the condemnation had more to do with condemning the practice with a man that was not under one's authority some interpreted his position as a condemnation of practices with an acolyte who was not under his authority.
+Genshin, a Tendai priest criticised homosexuality in severe terms, but some interpreted his position as a condemnation of practices with an acolyte who was not under one's authority.

 These practices are recounted in countless literary works, most of which have yet to be translated.
 English translations are available, however, for Ihara Saikaku, who featured a bisexual man in The Life of a Man in Love (1682), for Jippensha Ikku's account of the first gay relationship in the post-publication 'Preface' to Shank's Mare (1802 et seq), and Ueda Akinari's portrayal of a gay Buddhist monk in Tales of Moonlight and Rain (1776).
 Similarly, many of the greatest artists of the period, such as Hokusai and Hiroshige, took pride in documenting such love affairs in their prints, known as Ukiyo-e, pictures of the floating world, where they adopt an erotic tone, shunga or springtime pictures.

 Nanshoku was not considered incompatible with heterosexuality; books of erotic prints dedicated to nanshoku often featured erotic images of young women (concubines, mekake or prostitutes, jōrō) as well as attractive teenagers (wakashū) and young cross-dressers (onnagata).
 Similarly, women were seen as particularly attracted to wakashū and onnagata, and it was assumed that these young men would return this interest.
 Nanshoku practitioners and the young men they desired would be considered bisexual in modern terminology.

+Pre-modern history

+Due to the spread of compulsory heterosexuality and heteronormativity, bisexuality is often obscured throughout history.
+But there are documented examples of bisexual behavior throughout the pre-modern period.